 If you’re photographing your family and friends, especially in areas of high tourist interest, try to get to the locations either early in the day or late at night.
 These are times when most locations will have fewer tourists and there will be fewer people polluting your photographs.

 If you’re trying to capture a person in a place, make sure you have a good balance in the photo between the person and the scene.
 If you’re taking a portrait, make sure the photo isn’t just focused closely on their face as the background might not be seen.
-If that’s the case, there’s no telling that portrait from a portrait taken in your backyard.
+There’s no telling that portrait from a portrait taken in your backyard.

 However, on the other extreme, you don’t want your travelling buddy to just be a speck in the distance.
 The balance between focusing on the subject and incorporating the scene around them should be equal.